27 Festive Facts About Christmas Vacation

 12. IT’S THE ONLY SEQUEL IN THE VACATION FRANCHISE TO HAVE ITS OWN SEQUEL.

 But don’t be disappointed if you didn’t know that.
 Or haven’t seen it.
 The 2003 film, National Lampoon’s Christmas Vacation 2: Cousin Eddie’s Island Adventure, was made for television.
 It finds Randy Quaid and Miriam Flynn (as Eddie and Catherine) stranded on an island in the South Pacific for the holidays.
 Yes, really.
-It currently holds a 12 percent approval rating on Rotten Tomatoes.
+It currently holds an 11 percent approval rating on Rotten Tomatoes.

 13. AUDREY IS THE ONLY GRISWOLD TO APPEAR IN CHRISTMAS VACATION 2.